python-cffi/cffi/doc/source/ref.rst

 - If 'cdata' is a pointer or array of characters or bytes, returns the null-terminated string.
-The returned string extends until the first null character, or at most 'maxlen' characters.
+The returned string extends until the first null character.
+The 'maxlen' argument limits how far we look for a null character.
 If 'cdata' is an array then 'maxlen' defaults to its length.
-See ``ffi.buffer()`` below for a way to continue past the first null character.  *Python 3:* this returns a ``bytes``, not a ``str``.
+See ``ffi.unpack()`` below for a way to continue past the first null character.  *Python 3:* this returns a ``bytes``, not a ``str``.